 The friendly people of this island nation have a culture that’s a fascinating mixture of both ultramodern elements and customs that date back to the original Viking settlers more than 1,000 years ago.
 We’ll stay at premium hotels both in and outside the capital city of Reykjavík and sample delicious Icelandic cuisine.
 Iceland’s tourist infrastructure is modern, and the nation is one of the cleanest and safest in the world.
 Most Icelanders speak at least some English, so it’s very easy to interact with the local population.

-During the trip, Sky & Telescope Consulting Editor Gary Seronik will give talks on the science of auroras as well as detailed information on how to successfully photograph the phenomenon.
+During the trip, a Sky & Telescope representative will give talks on the science of auroras as well as detailed information on how to successfully photograph the phenomenon.

 Click below to get the full details:

-• Itinerary for our 8-day tour of Iceland and its amazing landscape
+• Itinerary for our 8-day/7-night tour of Iceland and its amazing landscape

-• Itinerary for our optional 1-day post-tour of Snæfellsnes peninsula
+• Itinerary for our optional 1-day tour of Snæfellsnes peninsula

 • Pricing, Payments, and Terms